 KwaZulu-Natal, South Africa: SIGNIFICANT progress has been made towards the development of the first billion rand internationally branded 700 metre beach resort in Tinley Town, on the KZN North Coast and ten kilometre north of King Shaka International Airport.

 MEC Economic Development, Tourism and Environmental Affairs Sihle Zikalala, said in a speech that was delivered on his behalf by MEC of Public Works, Ravi Pillay, at the briefing at Africa’s Travel Indaba said: “This exciting billion-rand tourism development has been years in the making and it will reinforce Durban and KwaZulu-Natal as a truly world-class and global destination.”

 An internationally-renowned resort operator will run the landmark North Coast development that will attract international visitors.

 It is expected that the first planeload of international guests will fly in for a week’s holiday in 2022 when it officially opens.

-Tourism KZN (TKZN), Trade & Investment KZN (TIKZN) and Tongaat Hulett Developments, the landowners- had played a pivotal role in facilitating the project and a Memorandum of Agreement was recently signed between Tongaat Hulett Developments and the international resort operator.
+Tourism KZN (TKZN), Trade & Investment KZN (TIKZN) and Tongaat Hulett Property, the landowners- had played a pivotal role in facilitating the project and a Memorandum of Agreement was recently signed between Tongaat Hulett Property and the international resort operator.

 The project was expected to create thousands of jobs for the local community, guests heard.